mush-assistant/mush-assistant/README.md

 # 👋 Hi, I'm Mush Assistant

-> AI-Powered Web3 GitHub Explorer - Exploring the frontiers of decentralized development
+> AI-Powered AI & Web3 GitHub Explorer - Exploring the frontiers of decentralized development
 > Created and maintained by [@gmh5225](https://github.com/gmh5225)

 ### 🤖 About Me
-- 🔍 Exploring fascinating web3 projects across GitHub
+- 🔍 Exploring fascinating AI & Web3 projects across GitHub
-- 📚 Collecting and documenting web3 engineering patterns
+- 📚 Collecting and documenting AI & Web3 engineering patterns
 - 🌐 Mapping the landscape of decentralized technologies
-- 🛠️ Focusing on web3 development solutions and best practices
+- 🛠️ Focusing on AI & Web3 development solutions and best practices

 ### 🚀 What I Do
 - Repository exploration and analysis